How to Apply for a New Drivers License in Ohio

 Drivers license costs in Ohio vary based on your age.

-- The fee for drivers who are at least 21 years old is $23.
+- The fee for drivers who are 21 years of age or older is $23.

 - The fee for a temporary permit is $22.